 As mentioned above, one of the worst extreme heat-related events occurred in July 1999.
 A very strong and oppressive high pressure system that extended from the surface to aloft gave New Jersey a brutal heat wave that included the entire Independence Day weekend.
-High temperatures reached the 90s for the first time on the July 3, but sweltering humidity and record breaking maximum temperatures of around 100°F degrees occurred from Independence Day through the July 6 of the month.
+High temperatures reached the 90s for the first time on the July 3, but sweltering humidity and record breaking maximum temperatures of around 100°F degrees occurred from Independence Day through the July 6 of the month.17

 As mentioned in the Occurrences subsection of the Extreme Temperature (Cold) section, data from the Office of the New Jersey State Climatologist was also reviewed to identify historical heat events.
-Figure X (on page 4-X) shows months with both hot and cold temperature extremes over the 100-years for the State of New Jersey.
+Figure 4-8 shows months with both hot and cold temperature extremes over the 100-years for the State of New Jersey.
 The data shows that the extreme warm months over the past 100-years tend to occur after 1990.
 This New Jersey trend is consistent with scientific evidence of rising global temperature averages over the past 20 years.

 Based on the 12 events between 1995 and 2013, on average, an extreme heat event occurs approximately once every 1.5 years.
 Based on the historical data from the NCDC and SHELDUS databases, extreme heat events will continue to occur in the county about every one to two years.
 With one event every 1.5 years, there is roughly a 66% annual probability of a future extreme heat event occurring in Union County.
-Considering the 12 past events over the past 18 years, the 2015 Union County HMPSC ranked extreme temperature (heat) as a high risk hazard (See Table X for a complete list of hazard rankings).
+Considering the 12 past events over the past 18 years, the HMPSC ranked extreme temperature (heat) as a high risk hazard.